Skip to main content

 Verdict: Use for HARD guardrails and plugin force-enable only.
 Compliance hooks, credential blocking, and forcing the org plugin to install.
 Don't use for persona delivery — that's what the plugin and sync are for.

-Model E: Self-Service Discovery
+Model E: Self-Service Install

 Developer workflow: